 - Describe something that makes your heart skip a beat.

 - Describe something that is special to you in a relationship.

 - Would you have a Valentine’s Day party?
 Why or why not?

 - What do you love most about Valentine’s Day?

-What are your favorite Valentine’s day journal prompts?
+What is your favorite Valentine’s day journal prompts?
 Share in the comments!